ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 Most recently, in Mark S. v.
 State of California, we filed a lawsuit against the State of California and Pittsburg Unified School District for maintaining a separate, unequal, and illegal educational system where Black Students, students with disabilities, and English learners are segregated in substandard learning environments, excluded from classrooms through the use of unwarranted suspensions and expulsions, and, as a result, denied their constitutional right to a public education free from discrimination.

-Our legal interns will conduct legal research, drafting, and analysis for our ongoing litigation and policy projects.
+Our legal interns will conduct legal research, drafting, and analysis for our litigation and policy projects, as well as for our public education materials.
 In previous years, our interns met with teachers and students to draft declarations, assisted in drafting legal briefs, and helped our attorneys prepare for depositions.
-Legal interns also assist in public education efforts by drafting know-your-rights materials and helping conduct presentations.
+Legal interns may also assist in public education efforts by drafting know-your-rights materials and helping conduct presentations.

-Our non-legal interns will participate in community engagement, policy advocacy, workshop development and presentation, campaign development, and coalition building.
+Our undergraduate interns will participate in community engagement, policy advocacy, workshop development and presentations, campaign development, and coalition building.
 The internship will mainly focus on campaign support, issue-based projects, reports, and intakes.
+Interns may also support Youth Liberty Squad students during our programming, as well as create presentations on key topics identified by staff and/or students.
+ACLU SoCal's Youth Liberty Squad is a youth-led initiative that empowers young people to advocate for civil liberties and social justice in their communities.

-The ACLU SoCal is currently accepting applications for interns who are interested in working on First Amendment, government transparency, and voting rights.
+The ACLU SoCal is currently accepting applications for law student interns who are interested in working on First Amendment, government transparency, and voting rights.

-We do First Amendment work on issues relating to freedom of speech and protest, and free exercise of religion.
-We also work on Public Records Act and Open Meetings issues to ensure the government remains transparent and allows for meaningful public participation so they may hold government accountable.
+We do First Amendment work on issues relating to freedom of speech and protest, and freedom of religion.
+We also work on Public Records Act and open meetings issues to ensure the government remains transparent and allows for meaningful public participation so they may hold government accountable.

-Here is a sample of our First Amendment, government transparency cases, and voting cases:
+Here is a sample of some of our First Amendment, government transparency cases, and voting rights cases:

-We are currently litigating People's Homeless Taskforce v.
-County of Orange, challenging multiple policies and practices adopted by the Orange County Board of Supervisors, including the Board's prohibition on addressing individual supervisors at public meetings and its policy authorizing the immediate destruction of public records.
+In People's Homeless Taskforce v.
+County of Orange, we challenged multiple policies+ and practices adopted by the Orange County Board of Supervisors, including the Board's prohibition on addressing individual supervisors at public meetings and its policy authorizing the immediate destruction of public records.

 In addition to litigation, we attempt to protect the First Amendment and further government transparency through developing "Know Your Rights" material and attempting to resolve what we perceive to be First Amendment and other violations through advocacy short of litigation.
 In the voting rights space, we provide trainings to our partners and the public.
 We also provide the public with information about upcoming elections, including information on voting options.